gcovr/gcovr/doc/source/output/json.rst

 not_covered_true: list[int]
   Terms, by index, not seen as true in this expression.

+gcovr/excluded: boolean
+  True if coverage data for this line was explicitly excluded, in particular with :ref:`exclusion markers`.
+  May be absent if false.

 gcovr/data_sources: list
   A list of files from which the coverage object was populated.
   This entry is only available if :option:`--verbose <gcovr --verbose>` is given.

+.. versionchanged:: NEXT
+   New ``gcovr/excluded`` field.

 .. versionchanged:: NEXT
    The ``gcovr/data_sources`` is added.